DIY Geothermal Air Conditioning and Heating

 Just to make the whole process easy and less costly, it's better off sourcing for simple affordable equipment that could be laying around us.

-For the looping pipes, a simple plastic pipe would be okay, but since we are more interested in the pipe's efficiency to transfer heat, looking into a High-Density Polyethylene (HDPE) Pipe is not a bad idea.
+Looping pipes: a simple plastic pipe would work for a small project like a greenhouse, but since we are more interested in the pipe's efficiency to transfer heat, looking into a High-Density Polyethylene (HDPE) Pipe.
+Also remember that the earth is going to put pressure on the pipes so quality is important.
+Quality loops are routinely warrantied for approximately 50 years.

-A 12V brushless water pump is used to power the water circulation through the [closed] looping system.
-And a car radiator is used as the heat exchanger.
+A 12V brushless water pump is used to power the water circulation through the closed loop system.

 Cost of Setting up a Geothermal Air Conditioning System

-• A 500 feet geothermal PE looping pipe with 20mm thickness would cost about $100 or a little more.
+• A 300 feet geothermal PE looping pipe with 20mm thickness would cost (at the time of writing) $150 or a little more.
+PEX-B Pipe 3/4 Inch x 300 Feet Coil, Red Tubing for Radiant and Hydronic Heating Systems

 So before we go on to dig, be sure to have a building permit from your local jurisdiction first (in regions that require you to have one).